CristianGariboldi/Heavy-Machinery-Autonomous-Navigation-with-VLMs/README.md

 If you have the computation capabilities to run a full-parameter fine-tuning instead of using LoRA, simply remove [this line](https://github.com/CristianGariboldi/Heavy-Machinery-Autonomous-Navigation-with-VLMs/blob/main/train_tools/train_lora.sh#L26).

+For your convenience, I already fine-tuned the model, and you can download the lora adapters [here](https://drive.google.com/file/d/1I-aqX7SolrQqQbo38npbIw4Rj2xhtvUS/view?usp=sharing).

 ## Evaluation

 After fine-tuning is successfully concluded, we can now evaluate its performance on the evaluation dataset.